 Major Class Changes in World of Warcraft

-Blizzard has revealed an ambitious plan to overhaul all 40 class specializations in the upcoming public alpha.
-This transformative step has stirred excitement among some players, while others are apprehensive about the significant alterations to their beloved game.
-This comprehensive update aims to redefine the World of Warcraft experience by addressing various gameplay complexities.
+Blizzard has revealed an ambitious plan to overhaul all 40 class specializations in the Midnight alpha.
+This transformative step has stirred excitement among some players, while others are cautious about the sweeping changes to their beloved game.
+This update aims to redefine the World of Warcraft experience by addressing various gameplay complexities.

 Goals for Simpler Gameplay